yeshg/aws_cassie_utils/README.md

-# aws_cassie_utils

-Clone this repo in the home directory of the instance.
-Then run setup.sh
+# This is for your local machine

-To interface with the instance through a jupyter notebook, run launch_notebook.sh and run the following command from local system:
+Command to interface with instance through jupyter notebook after running launch_notebook.sh from server branch:

 ```
 ssh -i <private-key-of-instance>.pem -L 8000:localhost:8888 ubuntu@<public-ip-of-instance>